 Taxis, Ubers/Lyfts, & Other rideshare Services

-- Taxis and rideshare services may join the move-in queue, however, please be mindful that the wait in the queue may be up to 2 hours at peak times
+- Taxis and rideshare services should join the move-in queue.
+However, please be mindful that there might be a wait, depending on traffic

-- If you do not want your hired car to wait in the queue, please select the corner of 37th Street & P Street NW for your destination.
+- If you do not want your hired car to wait in the queue, select 3700 O St NW for your destination.
 There will be no move-in services (unloading assistance, moving carts, etc.) at that location, but it is the best place to be dropped-off and enter campus on foot.